 Boolean data can be shown as checkboxes (this depends on the appropriate view option).
 To edit such data, just click the centre of the cell, press Space key or simply type 'False' or 'True'.

 To sort the data by any column, just click the column title.
 To sort in descending order, simply click it again.
 To sort by several columns, click their titles in needed order holding SHIFT down.
-Note: This feature always works for query data; for tables, it works only if the field is included in index or if such sorting is supported by used database engine (database inderface).
+Note: This feature always works for query data; for tables, it works only if the field is included in index or if such sorting is supported by used database server or database engine (database inderface).

 To rearrange columns, just click the column title and move it to new place holding left mouse button down.

 To freeze or unfreeze any column (to prevent or allow its horizontal scrolling), use the corresponding button .

 To select group of records, use the corresponding button .

 To autoscroll the table, click mouse wheel and than slightly move the mouse in the needed direction.
 This will cause the data to be scrolled automatically.
 To increase the scrolling speed, simply move the mouse further from initial position.
 To stop autoscrolling, just press any key or click the mouse button.
 This feature is useful for large data sets.